 The HAVING Clause

-clause is used to filter results based on aggregate functions or calculated columns, similar to the WHERE
+The HAVING clause is used to filter results based on aggregate functions or calculated columns, similar to the WHERE clause but applied after the GROUP BY clause.

 HAVING gap < 0;